FreeRTOS/Lab-Project-FreeRTOS-Cellular-Demo/projects/stm32_F411RE_nucleo_64_mqtt_mutual_auth_demo/README.md

 This document describes how to integrate the cellular library to run MQTT mutual authentication demo on STM32 platform.
 The demo is constructed incrementally.
 Checkpoints are provided in the each step to help verifing the integration result.

-All the sofware components only required are included in this repository.
+All of the only required sofware components are included in this repository.
+The demo repository seperates the code into the following categorires:
-The demo repository seperates the code into library ( lib folder ) and library adapting software ( source folder ).
+* library ( lib folder )
+* library adapting software ( source folder )

 The purpose of doing this is to help user integrate these libraries into their existing code base.
+Library adapting software provides example implementation and may be modified to adapt to different platform.

+# Incremental build steps and checkpoints

 <p align="center"><img src="../../doc/cellular_component_and_interface.png" width="70%"><br>
 Components and Interfaces</p>